DU & Community Support

 Confidentiality

-Survivor Advocates are considered confidential under Colorado State Statute 13-90-107.
-Confidentiality means that your personal information and anything you share will be protected and will not be disclosed to others without your permission.
-Limitations on confidentiality apply only when:
+Survivor Advocates hold the privileges of confidentiality per Colorado State Statute 13-90-107.
+Confidentiality means that your personal information and anything you share is protected and will not be disclosed to others without your permission.
+Limitation on confidentiality apply only when:

 1. Clear and substantial risk of physical danger to self or others exists.
 This may include life-threatening situations or when specific threats are made against others.